markokovalua/fastapi_mongo_user_app/Readme.md

 docker-compose up -d

-`use endpoint /redoc in browser to see possible API endpoints and their params`
+`use endpoint /redoc in browser to see possible API endpoints and their params and for example Postman for testing`